Vanua'aku Pati: History

 After multiple attempts to remove Natapei, he was forced out by a vote of no confidence on 2 December 2010, replaced by opposition leader Sato Kilman.
 Natapei was temporarily reinstated on 16 June 2011 when the Supreme Court of Vanuatu ruled Kilman's election as prime minister violated the Vanuatu constitution.
 A new election was held on 26 June of that year, in which Kilman was reinstated.

 The party lost three seats in the parliamentary elections of 30 October 2012; however, it remained the largest single party in parliament.
-Following Kilman's resignation in 2013 the party joined the governing coalition, first with Edward Natapei as vice Prime Minister in Moana Carcasses Kalosil's cabinet and then in 2014 with Joe Natuman becoming Prime Minister himself.
+Following Kilman's resignation in 2013 the party joined the governing coalition, first with Edward Natapei as vice prime minister in Moana Carcasses Kalosil's cabinet and then in 2014 with Joe Natuman becoming prime minister himself.
 His government lasted just one year, after which 3 MPs crossed the floor allowing Sato Kilman to take back the office.

-In the 2016 election the party lost two more seats, becoming the second biggest party tied with UMP.
+In the 2016 election, the party lost two more seats, becoming the second biggest party tied with UMP.
 The VP initially joined Charlot Salwai's government coalition that emerged after the election, but it was replaced by the Leaders Party of Vanuatu in a cabinet reshuffle that took place in 2018.

-In the 2020 election the party won 7 seats, one more than in 2016, but remained the second biggest party.
-Despite that its new leader, Bob Loughman, was appointed Prime Minister, a position that he kept until August 2022, when he asked the President to dissolve the Parliament to avoid a no-confidence vote.
-As a result of the subsequent snap election the party retained all of its seats but ended up in the opposition of the newly formed government, lead by Bob Loughman's former vice PM Ishmael Kalsakau.
+In the 2020 election, the party won 7 seats, one more than in 2016, but remained the second biggest party.
+Despite that, its new leader, Bob Loughman, was appointed prime minister, a position that he kept until August 2022, when he asked the President to dissolve the Parliament to avoid a no-confidence vote.
+As a result of the subsequent snap election, the party retained all of its seats but ended up in opposition of the newly formed government, led by Bob Loughman's former vice PM Ishmael Kalsakau.

 The name of the Vanua'aku Party means "Party of My land" in English (from the word vanua).
 It supports socialist economic policies and is mostly supported by English speakers.